Skip to main content

 Brand backgrounds and market positioning

 As a family-owned roofing company serving the Myrtle Beach area since 1948, we've installed both brands extensively throughout Horry County, Georgetown County, and the surrounding coastal region.
-Our experience with these manufacturers in the humid, salt-air environment of the Grand Strand provides valuable insights for local homeowners.
+That hands-on experience in the humid, salt-air environment of the Grand Strand, including a growing number of IKO installations in recent years, is what informs the comparisons throughout this guide.

 Product lines and shingle options